Singapore Citizenship Ordinance of 1957

 In 1963, the Singapore Citizenship Ordinance of 1957 was officially repealed and replaced by the new citizenship laws under the 1963 State of Singapore Constitution.
 These citizenship laws would continue to be retained as part of the Constitution of the Republic of Singapore in 1965.12

-12. Constitution of the Republic of Singapore.
-(2020).
-Retrieved from Singapore Statutes Online.
+12. Constitution of the Republic of Singapore, Singapore Statues Online, rev. ed.
+2020.

 The information in this article is valid as at 27 July 2020 and correct as far as we are able to ascertain from our sources.
 It is not intended to be an exhaustive or complete history of the subject.
 Please contact the Library for further reading materials on the topic.